bh1rg1v/cp/templates/trees/ft.md

 **When to Choose Fenwick Tree:**
 - Need efficient point updates and range queries
-- Operations are associative (sum, XOR, etc.)
+- Operations are associative and invertible (sum, XOR, etc.)
 - Memory usage is a concern
 - Implementation simplicity is important
-- Working with 1D arrays primarily
+- Working with frequency counting or order statistics
+- Problem involves counting inversions or smaller elements
+- Need dynamic prefix sums

 **When to Choose Segment Tree:**
 - Need range updates